-3.5mm headphone jacks are becoming even rarer, with many Android phone manufacturers opting for Bluetooth and USB-C audio instead.
-The new OnePlus 6T is the latest handset to dump the old-school connection.
+Headphone jacks are becoming ever rarer, with many Android phone makers opting for Bluetooth and USB-C audio instead.
+The new OnePlus 6T is the latest big-name handset to dump the old-school connection from its latest version.

 There are advantages to using wired though; a digital connection can help improve audio quality, as headphones can be made with dedicated DACs integrated into them, such as the Audeze Sine and iSine that use the Lightning port on the iPhone.